endlesstv/waitingline/README.md

 In the event that `status` indicates an error, a `message` key may supply additional data.

+###POST /register

+Notify the server that a user wishes to associate an `email` with a `devices_id`, both must be present in the request body.
+If successful (e.g. the user is not already validated), the server will email the supplied address with a confirmation link.
+Clicking on the confirmation link will validate the user.

+Multiple validation requests can be registered to the same email address.
+The first one opened will validate the user.

 ###POST /share

 Notify the server of a device share; should lower the device's priority on success.